Connect Fleet DM to Smallstep

 └── smallstep-agent-setup.sh

-default.yml— Organization-wide settings, including certificate authoritiesteams/team.yml— Per-team configuration for profiles and softwarelib/— Configuration profile files created in Step 4 and Linux agent setup script
+default.yml— Organization-wide settings, including certificate authoritiesteams/team.yml— Per-team configuration for profiles, software, and querieslib/— Configuration profile files and Linux agent setup script

-In default.yml, add the Smallstep certificate authority under org_settings:
+In default.yml, declare the Smallstep CA (Apple) under org_settings:

 org_settings: